ExaGrid: ExaGrid History

 From 2007 to current, ExaGrid has opened offices in over 20 countries including: Argentina/Chile, Australia, Benelux, Brazil, Canada, Colombia, Czech Republic, France, Germany, Hong Kong, Iberia, Israel, Malaysia, Mexico, Nordics, Poland, Russia, Saudi, Singapore, South Africa, Turkey, United Kingdom, United States.

 In 2009 ExaGrid raised capital from Investor Growth Capital (Investor AB).

 In 2009, ExaGrid's largest competitor, Data Domain was acquired by EMC, a leader storage and later EMC was acquired by Dell.
 Today ExaGrid's largest competitor is Dell.

 In 2014, industry analyst firm Gartner placed ExaGrid in the visionary quadrant in their Magic Quadrant for deduplication backup target appliances.

 In 2016, the Metasploit project for performing security pentation added a module to gain root level access to ExaGrid appliances.

 In 2017, ExaGrid expanded its customer base to include MSP (Managed Service Providers) and IT OutSourcers.

 In January 2019, ExaGrid moved its corporate headquarters from Westborough, MA, to The Campus at Marlborough in Marlborough, MA.

 In June 2019, a Common Vulnerabilities and Exposures bulletin CVE-2019-12310 is released indicating a critical (9.8 out of 10 score on the CVSS v3.0 scale) security issue with ExaGrid firmware version 4.8.1.1044.P50 allowing remote attackers to view verbose log information without having to provide a password.

 In 2020, the company won 7 industry awards: Network Computing Awards (Company of the Year and Hardware Product of the Year), Storage Awards “The Stories XVII” (Enterprise Backup Hardware Vendor of the Year and Storage Performance Optimization Company of the Year), SDC Awards (Storage Company of the Year, Storage Hardware Innovation of the Year and Vendor Channel Program of the Year).

 In April 2021, according to industry press the company reportedly paid 2.6 million dollars to Conti ransomware attackers.
 Attackers claimed to get "personal data of clients and employees, commercial contracts, NDA forms, financial data, tax returns and source code."

 In 2021, the company won 9 industry awards: Network Computing Awards (Bench Tested Product of the Year, Storage Product of the Year and The Return on Investment award), Storage Awards “The Storries XVIII” (Enterprise Backup Hardware Vendor of the Year and Immutable Storage Company of the Year), SDC Awards (Vendor Channel Program of the Year, Storage Hardware Innovation of the Year and Storage Company of the Year).

-In 2022, it was acquired by Lead Edge Capital.
+On January 1, 2022, growth capital firm Lead Edge Capital invested in ExaGrid and is part of the company's board of directors.